kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_ask_for_room.md

 - I want to wow the guests
 - What's special about [this](room) one?
 - What is interesting about the [other](room) one?
+- Are there any special things in [the](room) room?
+- Are there special parts of [the](room) room?
+- What makes [this](room) room special?
+- Are there special rooms?
+- Is there an option which is impressive?
+- Which room is nice?
+- Is there an exclusive room?
+- Are there special rooms?
+- Do you have a location that is interesting?
+- Is there a special option?
+- Do you have impressive event rooms?
+- Is there an event room that is nice?
+- Is there an exclusive location?
+- Do you have an exclusive room?
+- Do you have unique meeting rooms?
+- Which location is unique?

 ## intent:ask_for_room_lighting
 - Are there a lot of lamps in the [last](room) room?